postlight/parser/CONTRIBUTING.md

 Here are a few examples of what we consider a contribution:

 - Updates to source code
+- Answering questions and chatting with the community in the [Gitter](https://gitter.im/postlight/mercury) room
 - Filing, organizing, and commenting on issues in the [issue tracker](https://github.com/postlight/mercury-parser/issues)
 - Teaching others how to use Mercury
 - Community building and outreach